 MARTIN & FACUNDO LOMBARD are world-renowned actors, dancers and directors born in Buenos Aires, Argentina.

-They gained international recognition for playing the Santiago Twins in Disney's "Step Up" movies franchise.
+They gained international recognition for playing the Santiago Twins in "Step Up" movie franchise.

 They started dancing at the age of 7, inspired by Michael Jackson.